What to see in France

 Its many caves are the symbol of a territory emblematic of prehistory.
 The famous Niaux cave near Tarascon-sur-Ariège and in the Pyrenees Regional Natural Park, bears witness to this with its 12,000 year old Magdalenian paintings.
 A precious collection of very well preserved animal drawings, such as ibex, deer, bison and horses.
 Please note that reservations are required.

 Still in the Pyrenees Regional Natural Park, the Labouiche river is characterised by its underground nature.
 It has also been recognised as the longest underground river in Europe.
 Aboard a boat, and 60 metres underground, discover the beauty of an extraordinary landscape made up of concretions and waterfalls, all during a guided cruise.
-An original activity that will please everyone.
+An original weekend activity that's sure to please everyone.

-Let's stay in the PNR with the superb Ars waterfall.
+For nature lovers, let's stay in PNR with the superb Ars waterfall.
 In the heart of the greenery in a preserved area, this magnificent natural site of 246 metres, offers a spectacle of three regular waterfalls, even more grandiose in spring when the snow melts.
 To discover one of the prettiest waterfalls in the Pyrenees, you will have to walk for an hour and a half, starting from Aulus-les-Bains, but it is well worth the effort!

 Among the castles to be discovered in Ariège, there is that of Montségur which is part of the Cathar castles, but also the medieval castle of Foix.
 This imposing fortress dominates the town from its rocky outcrop with its walls and three high towers.
 It now houses the Ariège departmental museum.
 Below, Foix, the capital of the department, invites you to stroll through its pretty little streets and to explore the charming little squares, admire the abbey church of Saint-Volusien and enjoy its summer activities.